Introduction

 Investigations

-Any suspected surgical site infection should have wound swabs taken for culture at the wound site, especially if a purulent discharge is present (avoiding wound edges where possible to reduce skin flora contamination).
+Any surgical site infection should have wound swabs taken for culture at the wound site, especially if a purulent discharge is present (avoiding wound edges where possible to reduce skin flora contamination).

 Blood tests for infection markers (FBC, CRP) should be taken, alongside blood cultures if any evidence of systemic involvement or sepsis.